MicrosoftDocs/dynamics-365-project-operations/articles/project-management/create-expense-estimates.md

 # Financial estimates for expenses on projects
 _**Applies To:** Project Operations for resource/non-stocked based scenarios, Lite deployment - deal to proforma invoicing_

 Dynamics 365 Project Operations allows Project managers to define project-based expenses for each project or a task.
 Each expense item can be associated with a specific project task.
-Expenses are categorized into different Expense categories which are defined at the organizational level.
+Expenses are categorized into different expense categories, which are defined at the organizational level.
 Pricing and costing for each expense category is defined in the price list.

 Complete the following steps to view, add, or delete a project expense.